Watch this video to tour a blueberry farm with The Chew!

+Have you ever wondered to yourself, “How do blueberries grow?”
 Botanically speaking, blueberries (genus Vaccinium) are part of a plant family that includes the flowering azalea, mountain laurel and heather-plants.
 They like acid soil and plenty of water.
-What the little blue dynamos® do with this simple start is quite remarkable.

-Highbush blueberries – the ones you find in grocery stores – grow on bushes that are often planted in long rows.
+The ones you find fresh in grocery stores – grow on bushes that are often planted in long rows.
 The bushes can grow up to 12 feet tall, but most peak at about 6 feet.
 In the spring, clusters of beautiful white blossoms pop up all over the bushes and are pollinated by bees.
 Each blossom eventually becomes one blueberry – first hard and green, then reddish-purple, and finally blue, sweet and ready to eat!

 For the fresh market, blueberries are mainly picked by hand, but some are gathered with large harvesting machines that move slowly along the rows of blueberry plants and gently shake each one so ripe berries fall into a catching frame.
 (Most machine-harvested berries are washed, frozen and sold in stores year-round.)